hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 Sound Speed Manager side
 ------------------------

-The parameters, present in *settings.db*, can be modified using the *Settings* tab.
+The parameters, present in *setup.db*, can be modified using the *Setup* tab.

 .. figure:: ./_static/settings0.png
     :width: 600px